top of page

 "The #1 predictor of a child's future happiness and success is their emotional intelligence."

-When children feel safe and connected, they are ready and able to learn!
+When children feel safe and connected, they are fully prepared to learn and grow!

-We understand we have an essential role in supporting children’s social and emotional learning (SEL).
-Per decades of research, it is the development of these interpersonal skills that assist our children’s brain development for a lifetime of happiness and success.
-As parents and educators, it is more important than ever to recognize and value what SEL brings to children, not only in support of the stresses they may be facing currently but for the positive impact it is shown to have on children’s future health and wellbeing.
+We understand the essential role we play in supporting children's social and emotional learning (SEL).
+Decades of research have shown that developing these interpersonal skills helps with brain development, setting the stage for a lifetime of happiness and success.
+As parents and educators, it is more crucial than ever to recognize and value the impact of SEL—both for helping children cope with current stresses and for its lasting positive effects on their health and well-being throughout life.

 A cute boy playing with preschool math manipulative toys and with a facial expression that

-At Strong Foundations Academy we work hard and PLAY hard.
-Imaginary play is one of the hallmarks of childhood, and it’s more than fun and games; pretend play boasts important benefits when it comes to child development.
+At Strong Foundations Academy, we work hard and PLAY hard.
+Imaginative play is a cornerstone of childhood, and it’s more than just fun—it plays a vital role in child development.

-Pretend play involves advanced thinking strategies, communication, and social skills.
-Kids spend time planning the play theme, dividing up tasks, negotiating roles, considering perspectives, transferring knowledge from one situation to another (e.g. setting up a grocery store based on what they know from shopping with parents), balancing their own ideas with those of their peers, and developing an action plan.
-That’s a lot of learning!
+Additionally, pretend play involves advanced thinking strategies, communication, and social skills.
+Children spend time planning, dividing tasks, negotiating roles, and transferring knowledge from real-life experiences (e.g., setting up a grocery store based on what they know from shopping with parents).
+It’s a powerful way for kids to balance their ideas with those of their peers and develop an action plan.
+That’s a lot of learning wrapped up in fun!

 bottom of page